Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

 where $\hat{r}$ is the position operator for the relative distance degree of freedom, and $\hat{a}_{k,\nu}$ is the mode operator for the optical field.
 From Eqs.~\eqref{effpotstatres1}-\eqref{eff2} we then find~\cite{Scadron:1979di,Donoghue:1994dn,Bjerrum-Bohr:2014zsa}: \eq{ \hat{V} = -\frac{2G m\omega}{\hat{r}} \eps^*_{k',\nu'}\cdot \eps_{k,\nu} \hat{a}^\dagger_{k',\nu'} \hat{a}_{k,\nu}, } which can be seen as the quantum counter-part of the light-bending interaction.

+{It is important to note that Eq.~\eqref{effpotstatres2} is a non-trivial consequence of perturbative quantum gravity.
+The six off-shell degrees of freedom of the graviton, encoded in the spin-2 and spin-0 components~\cite{van1973ghost,marshman2020locality}, combine to give the pre-factor 2 on the right-hand side, while, for example, in an effective scalar theory of gravity (such as in N\"{o}rdstrom gravity\cite{N1,N2,N3}) the coupling would vanish altogether~\cite{zee2010quantum}.
+A quantitative test of the quantum light-bending interaction thus provides a conclusive test for a number of alternative theories of gravity~\cite{Scadron:1979di,Bjerrum-Bohr:2014zsa,carney2022newton,weinberg1972gravitation, moffat2009bending,panpanich2019particle}.}

-Although the steps in Eqs.~\eqref{eff1}-\eqref{eff2} seems innocuous, as it is the familiar quantization procedure commonly performed, it has non-trivial consequences for the underlying gravitational field from which the interaction arises.
+{Moreover, the quantum nature of the graviton gives rise to a quantum-interaction, with operator-valued observables, in stark contrast to the classical interaction in Eq.~\eqref{effpotstatres1}, arising from the classical theory of general relativity~\cite{Scadron:1979di}.} Although the steps in Eqs.~\eqref{eff1}-\eqref{eff2} seem innocuous, as it is the familiar quantization procedure commonly performed, it has non-trivial consequences for the underlying gravitational field from which the interaction arises.
 Indeed, the procedure of promoting the classical observables of the matter-photon system to operators, changes the nature of the gravitational interaction from classical to quantum, as we now discuss.

-One can make a simple argument as to why Eq.~\eqref{effpotstatres2} can no longer arise from a (real-valued) classical gravitational field.
+One can make a simple argument following~\cite{bose2022mechanism} as to why Eq.~\eqref{effpotstatres2} can no longer arise from a (real-valued) classical gravitational field.
 We recall that the usual interpretation of Eq.~\eqref{effpotstatres1} is that of the energy of the gravitational field; if the right-hand side is real-valued then the energy of the gravitational field is real-valued and the gravitational field can have a classical description.
-However, as soon as we promote the classical observables to operators in Eqs.~\eqref{eff1}-\eqref{eff2} we transform the \emph{energy of the gravitational field to an operator valued quantity} in Eq.~\eqref{effpotstatres2}, hence requiring also an operator-valued description for the gravitational field.
+However, as soon as we promote the classical observables to operators in Eqs.~\eqref{eff1}-\eqref{eff2} we transform the \emph{energy of the gravitational field} to an \emph{operator valued quantity} in Eq.~\eqref{effpotstatres2}, hence requiring also an operator-valued description for the gravitational field.
 In particular, the right-hand side of Eq.~\eqref{effpotstatres2} contains cross-coupling terms between $\hat{r}$ and $\hat{a}^\dagger_{k',\nu'}\hat{a}_{k,\nu}$, which can generate matter-photon entanglement.
-Since no classical entity is capable of mediating entanglement, as formalized by the LOCC theorem, we must conclude that Eq.~\eqref{effpotstatres2} originates from bonafide quantum properties of the gravitational interaction with matter.
+Since no classical entity is capable of mediating entanglement, as formalized by the LOCC theorem, we must conclude that Eq.~\eqref{effpotstatres2} originates from bonafide quantum properties of the gravitational interaction with matter and light.